heroiclabs/nakama-docs/docs/runtime-function-reference.md

 Registers a function for use with client RPC to the server.

 The ID can be any string identifier and is sent by the client.
 The ID is used to map the client RPC message to the specific function to execute.
+Have a look at the section on [runtime code basics](runtime-code-basics.md).

 _Parameters_